Rajeem: Background

 Rajeem is a bay mare with a faint white star bred in Monmouthshire, Wales by the Usk Valley Stud.
 She was sired by Diktat, a British sprinter from the Godolphin Arabian sire-line who won the Haydock Sprint Cup in 1999.
 Apart from Rajeem, his most notable offspring has been the outstanding sprinter Dream Ahead.
 Rajeem was bred on very similar lines to Dream Ahead, behind sired by Diktat out of a daughter of Cadeaux Genereux.
 Rajeem's dam, Magic Sister, showed little ability as a racehorse, finishing no better than third in her six races but was a full-sister to the Prix Morny winner Hoh Magic.
 She was a distant female-line descendant of the influential British broodmare Red Agnes.

 In October 2004 the yearling filly was sent to the Tattersalls sale and was bought for 27,000 guineas by Sheikh Mohammed's Darley Stud.
-During her track career, Rajeem raced in the colours of Saeeed Manana and was trained by Clive Brittain at his Carlburg stable in Newmarket, Suffolk.
+During her track career, Rajeem raced in the colours of Saeed Manana and was trained by Clive Brittain at his Carlburg stable in Newmarket, Suffolk.